willburden/bookscraper/README.md

 You can use [PyInstaller](https://pyinstaller.org) to bundle the project into a single, self-contained executable file.
 Check you have the [necessary system packages](https://pyinstaller.org/en/stable/requirements.html#pyinstaller-requirements) installed.
 Then:

 ```
-uv run pyinstaller bookscraper.spec
+uv run pyinstaller bookbrowser.spec
 ```

-This creates a file `dist/bookscraper`, which can be installed to an appropriate directory for your system.
+This creates a file `dist/bookbrowser`, which can be installed to an appropriate directory for your system.